For more information about the Omega Chapter of Pi Mu Epsilon, please contact the faculty adviser: Dr. Chris Leary firstname.lastname@example.org

 An undergraduate student at SBU may be elected to membership in the New York Omega Chapter of PME if the student satisfies all of the following requirements: the student has completed Math 151 (Calculus I) and Math 152 (Calculus II) or their equivalents; the student has completed at least six credits of mathematics courses at SBU from among the courses at the 200-level or higher that lead to the fulfillment of the requirements for a mathematics major; the student has a GPA in his or her mathematics courses of 3.25 or higher; the student has an overall GPA of 3.25 or higher; and the student has a long-term commitment to mathematics, typically exhibited by declaring a minor or a major in mathematics or declaring a major in a closely-allied area.

 Pi Mu Epsilon publishes an undergraduate mathematics journal called The ΠME Journal.
 Published biannually, The ΠME Journal contains articles for undergraduates and others interested in mathematics.
 Each issue also includes a problems section that features interesting and accessible mathematics problems for undergraduates.
 The problems section of each issue is conveniently posted in the online Problem Department of Pi Mu Epsilon's web site, often before the paper journal is published.
+See our Bona's Bonus Problems page for the benefits of solving a Pi Mu Epsilon problem.
 The Department of Mathematics subscribes to The ΠME Journal and keeps recent issues in the Mathematics Suite.

 The National Pi Mu Epsilon Council promotes scholarly activity in mathematics among students by sponsoring, in conjunction with the Mathematical Association of America, an annual national conference.
 The PME conference is held during the first week in August.
 Undergraduate members of PME are encouraged to give 15-minute presentations on mathematical topics.
 The presentations need not include original research.
 Most students present explorations of topics that go beyond the content of traditional mathematics courses.
 In the past, Pi Mu Epsilon has provided travel funds for student speakers.
 Students whose presentations are judged as outstanding are awarded cash prizes, which are provided by the American Mathematical Society.